zbichsel/challenge-quiz/README.md

 ## Description

 I have created a JavaScript Quiz to test my abilities on the subject.
-It is a timed multiple choice quiz, wherein the user has 10 seconds to answer each question.
+It is a timed multiple choice quiz, wherein the user has 60 seconds to answer the questions.
 Upon completing the quiz, the user will be given a score.

 ## Installation